GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 cat /etc/profile.d/genie_env.sh
 ```

-You have now fully deployed the jump host and are ready for the next step --> deploying the GENIE backend microservices.
+You have now fully deployed the jump host and are ready for the next step --> Deploying the GENIE backend microservices.

 # 3. Deploy the GENIE backend